 What is Skylanders Imaginators?

-The starter pack comes with everything you need to get going, bundling two brand new Sensei Skylanders (King Pen and Golden Queen) along with the portal base, a copy of the game itself, and the all important (fire) creation crystal.
-Additional bundles are available which pack in extra figures (the Crash Pack, for example, bundles two more Senseis (Crash and Dr Neo Cortex), and unlocks an extra level in game) but all starter packs come with everything you need to get playing - in co-op - out of the box.
+The starter pack comes with everything you need to get going, bundling two brand new Sensei Skylanders (King Pen and Golden Queen) along with the USB portal, a copy of the game itself, and the all important (fire) Creation Crystal.
+Additional bundles are available which pack in extra figures (the Crash Pack, for example, bundles two more Senseis (Crash and Dr Neo Cortex), and unlocks an extra level in game) but all starter packs come with everything you need to play through the full adventure - in same console co-op - out of the box.

 How do you play Skylanders Imaginators?